 ADB and Fastboot are probably the most essential tools for any Android aficionado.
 They can do everything from backing up your device to unlocking your bootloader with a few simple steps.
 This paves the way for many new tweaks and customizations that weren't possible before.
 The required platform works with the three most popular computer operating systems, too, which is good news for everyone.

 There was a time when installing ADB and Fastboot on your computer required a bit of effort.
 It involved universal ADB drivers, installing the Android SDK, and often a little troubleshooting.
-Thankfully, Google has simplified things by releasing the official "SDK Platform Tools."
+Thankfully, Google has simplified things by releasing their SDK Platform Tools package.

 First, make sure you have "USB debugging" enabled on your Android device.
 This setting can be found in the Developer options menu, which can be activated using these instructions.
 From there, simply connect your phone or tablet to your computer with a USB cable, then you should see the following prompt on your Android device.
 Tick the box next to "Always allow," then press "OK" on this prompt.

 Now it's time to move onto the fun stuff!
 The platform-tools folder is where you'll be executing all ADB and Fastboot commands for your rooting and modding needs.

 In short, you'll need to open a command window on your computer then change directories to the platform-tools folder.
 You'll do that using the "cd /Users/Desktop/platform-tools" format.
 If you need more help with that, check out the link below to get that taken care of real quick.

 To make sure your computer and phone can talk to one another properly, you'll need to type the following command from the terminal and then hit the enter key: